eaglesky/CodingPractices/AlgorithmsReview.md

   Note that sqrt(n) is usually a decimal representing the precise value of square root of n. n / i <= precise_value_of(n / i).
 So i <= precise_value_of(n / i) is always true.
 So i * i <= n is always true.
 If i > n / i, then i > precise_value_of (n/i) since i and n/i are integers, and precise_value_of(n/i) < n / i + 1.
 So i must iterate all integers no greater than sqrt(n).

 ### Problems
+* [Leetcode] Pow(x, n).
+(Best algorithm* and Implementation).
+Remember the best algorithm.
+* [Leetcode] Add Two Numbers I and II.(Algorithm and Implementation*).
+For II, the naive solution is to put input values into two stacks first and then use similar solution in I. The other solution using O(1) extra space would be first iterate two linked lists to find out their lengths, and then add the corresponding elements up and store the sums in a new linked list in reverse order, and finally reverse that linked list while calculating the values and carries.
+* [Leetcode] Divide Two Integers.(Algorithm* and Implementation*).
+Clarify what is -5 / 4 first.